 primary schools (ludi), girls had little time for formal education since

 marriage could occur as early as puberty.
 Some may have shared their brothers'

-tutors, explored their father's library or been instructed by their mother in
+tutors, explored their father's library or been instructed by female relatives in

-areas other than rituals, decorum, and domestic management.
+areas other than rituals, decorous behavior, and domestic management.
 While care of the

-home and children were the focus of a woman's education during the early
+home and moral training of her sons and daughters were the focus of a woman's education during the early

-Republic, by the 1st century BCE, with the advent of abundant slaves, all but
+Republic, by the first century BCE, with the advent of abundant slaves, all but

 the poorest households had servants to carry out the tasks involved in